mihaibirsan28/IntroductionToRobotics/README.md

 #### Task requirements
 Build  the  traffic  lights  for  a  crosswalk.
 The system has the following states:
-  - bState 1b: Cars crossing  green light for cars,red  light  for  people,  no  sounds.
+  - !State 1!: Cars crossing  green light for cars,red  light  for  people,  no  sounds.
 Duration:  indefinite,  changed  bypressing the button.
   - bState 2b: Cars stopping (the  light  should  be  yellow  for  cars,  red  for  people  and  no  sounds.) -> Duration: 3s.
   - *State 3*: Pedestrians crossing (red for cars, green for peopleand a beeping sound from the buzzer at a constant interval) -> Duration: 8s.
   - *State 4*: Last seconds for pedestrians crossing (red for cars,blinking greenfor people and a beeping sound from the buzzer,  at a constant in-terval,  faster than the beeping in state 3) -> Duration: 4s.
 GO TO State 1.